Ave Maria Grotto

 Rebuilding the Tower of Babel

 The replicas are well-maintained, brightly colored, as if completed last month ... in better shape than most of the rock gardens and mini-Jerusalems around the US.
-At the Hanging Gardens of Babylon we find out one of the reasons: 71-year old repairman Leo Schwaiger.
+At the Hanging Gardens of Babylon we find out one of the reasons: 70-something-year-old repairman Leo Schwaiger.
 He's busy painting the Gardens with outdoor Latex.
 Leo's been here for forty years, actually worked side-by-side with Brother Joe before his death.

 Leo's role is, for the most part, unpublicized by the Grotto management, perhaps because he is a hired hand.
 But it's critical.
 "One winter a tree fell on the Tower of Babel and nearly destroyed it.
 I had to do a lot of work on that one."
 He fights a constant battle with vandals and nature, restoring buildings as needed.